Herta Mohr: Arrest and decease, 1942-1944

 On 2 August 1942 the Mohr family was among the Catholic Jews who were arrested and transported to Westerbork transit camp as retaliation for a protest from the Catholic Church against the persecution of Jews.
 Mohr worked as a translator in Westerbork and her further transport to a concentration camp was temporarily postponed (Sperre) for this reason.
 After an incident in January 1944 she was put on transport to Auschwitz concentration camp as punishment.
 Adolf and Gabriele Mohr were put on transport to Theresienstadt around the same time.
 They were sent from Theresienstadt to Auschwitz at the end of October 1944, and were killed directly after they arrived there.

-In January 1945, when Auschwitz was evacuated before the arrival of Russian forces, Mohr must have been sent with other prisoners to Gross-Rosen concentration camp; an eyewitness saw here in the hospital there.
+In January 1945, when Auschwitz was evacuated before the arrival of Russian forces, Mohr must have been sent with other prisoners to Gross-Rosen concentration camp; an eyewitness saw her in the hospital there.
 Gross-Rosen was also evacuated before its liberation in February 1945; prisoners were sent to other concentration camps in Germany.

 The location and date of Herta Mohr's death cannot be verified; they must later have been legally established by a judge.
 According to official records Herta Mohr died in Bergen-Belsen on 15 April 1945, the date of the liberation and thus the end of this concentration camp.